stefonarch/Wshot/README.md

 If no custom filename is set it defaults to `screenshot_$(date +%F_%H.%M.%S)` e.g. `screenshot_2023-08-07_11.37.18`.

+**Note**

-**Note**: "Selected window" mode is working only in sway, hyprland (floating windows only) and wayfire at the moment.
+* "Selected window" mode is working only in sway, hyprland (floating windows only) and wayfire at the moment.

-Not tested using zenity instead of qarma.
+* Using zenity checkboxes are not supported and replaced by combos.

+* Only wlroots-based compositor are supported.

 ## Packages